Mercedes-Benz E-Class: Complete styling overhaul as well as new tech for facelifted model

 With over 14 million units delivered since 1946, the E-Class has the impressive distinction of being the bestselling model series in the history of Mercedes-Benz.

-While the tenth generation model, originally launched in 2016, continues to be one of the most popular cars to lease, the E-Class will get an extensive facelift in 2020.
+While the tenth generation model, originally launched in 2016, continues to be one of the most popular cars to lease, the E-Class has now had an extensive facelift for 2020.

 Top five things you need to know about the refreshed Mercedes-Benz E-Class